Sandesh2007/Java/README.md

 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is just for fun no license hehe :)
 Acknowledgments

     Thanks to the developers who inspire us to appreciate the beauty in ugliness.